Yukiya Amano: International Atomic Energy Agency

 In 2005, Amano served as the ambassador from Japan to the IAEA.
 From September 2005 to September 2006, Amano served as the Chairman of the IAEA Board of Governors.
 During this time, the IAEA and its Director General Mohamed ElBaradei received the Nobel Peace Prize.
 Amano represented the IAEA as the chairman at the Nobel Prize award ceremony held in December 2005.

-In September 2008, the Japanese government announced that it had nominated Yukiya Amano to be the next Director General of the IAEA.
+In September 2008, Japanese government announced that it had nominated Yukiya Amano to be the next Director General of the IAEA.
 On 2 July 2009, he was elected by the Board of Governors as Director General for the IAEA in the sixth round of voting.
 He defeated South African representative Abdul Samad Minty, his primary rival.
 On 3 July 2009 all 145 IAEA member states formally appointed Yukiya Amano "by acclamation".

 On 1 December 2009, Amano began his first term as Director General of the International Atomic Energy Agency.

-In November 2010, British newspaper The Guardian reported on a U.S. diplomatic cable originating a year earlier in Vienna and supplied to the newspaper by WikiLeaks, detailing a meeting between Amano and an American ambassador.
-The author of the cable summarized a statement by Amano in which the latter offered that he "was solidly in the U.S. court on every key strategic decision, from high-level personnel appointments to the handling of Iran's alleged nuclear weapons program."
-In March 2012, Amano was accused by several former senior IAEA officials of pro-western bias, over-reliance on unverified intelligence and of sidelining sceptics.
+In November 2010, British newspaper The Guardian reported on a leaked U.S. diplomatic cable originating a year earlier in Vienna, detailing a meeting between Amano and an American ambassador.
+The author of the cable summarized a statement by Amano in which the latter offered that he "was solidly in the U.S. court on every key strategic decision from high-level personnel appointments to the handling of Iran's alleged nuclear weapons program."
+In March 2012, Amano was accused by several former senior IAEA officials of pro-western bias, over-reliance on unverified intelligence, and of sidelining sceptics.